 If you're still unable to access your account, contact Dropbox Support.

-If you're a member of a Dropbox Business account and you're having trouble signing in, here are some things to check:
+If you're a member of a Dropbox team account and you're having trouble signing in, here are some things to check:

 1. Has your admin turned on single sign-on (SSO)?

 Single sign-on (SSO) lets you access Dropbox in the same way you access other applications at work—by using your organization's sign-in page.
 Contact your admin to find out whether this feature has been turned on.
 If so, enter your email address and leave the password field blank on Dropbox's sign-in pages, and learn more about what you need to do to access Dropbox on the web, computers, and mobile devices.
 Also make sure that the email address for your Dropbox account matches the one you use for your organization's sign-in page.

 If so, you can reset it yourself.
 If your admin has turned on single sign-on (SSO) and you forgot your work password, use the "forgot password" link on your organization's sign-in page or contact your admin.
 If you'd like help resetting your password, your admin can follow these steps: